Sexual violence or misconduct protocol and procedures for university community member survivors who are not students

 viii) Gender of the respondent

-a) Employees can call 1 800 663 9099 to reach the university’s Employee and Family Assistance Program offered through OPTUM.
-You can also visit their web site at https://www.livewell.optum.com/public/welcome.asp but you will need to enter the access code available on the RRU Human Resources web site once you have logged in using your RRU username and password - or contact Human Resources at Extension 4385 for assistance with access to these services.
+a) Employees can call 1 800 481 5511 to reach the university’s Employee and Family Assistance Program offered through Walmsley.
+You can also visit their web site at www.walmsley.ca please note that you will need to enter the access code available on the RRU Human Resources web site once you have logged in using your RRU username and password - or contact Human Resources at extension 4385 for assistance with access to these services .

 b) If you are a student, you can also make an appointment with a counsellor by calling 250 391 2600, Extension 4515, emailing email@example.com or booking online at http://libcal.royalroads.ca/appointments/.